blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - People travelled from Asia to Americas through the bridge
 # Holocene Epoch Begins
 # 4 Millenia BC (5000-2500 BC)
-- 5400 BC: Sumerian civilization begins in Mesopotamia
+- 5400 BC: Sumerian settlements begin
 - Indo-European Horse nomads appear
+[5000 BC: Chalcolithic Age]
-- Fertile Crescent (Ancient Mesopotamia and the Levant)
+- Fertile Crescent was the land comprisiAncient Mesopotamia and the Levant)
 	- Mesopotamian civilization originated in the valley between the rivers Euphrates and Tigris in modern day Iraq.
-[5000 BC: Chalcolithic Age]
-[3300 BC Bronze Age]
+	- The first civilization in Mesopotamia was the Sumerian Civilization [3300 BC Bronze Age]
 - Nile Valley (Egypt)
 - North China Plain (Eastern China)